Teenage Mutant Ninja Turtles: Fall of the Foot Clan: Sequels

 The game was followed by two sequels: Teenage Mutant Ninja Turtles II: Back from the Sewers in 1991, and Teenage Mutant Ninja Turtles III: Radical Rescue in 1993.

 Reception

+Teenage Mutant Ninja Turtles was released in Japan for the Game Boy on August 3, 1990.

+The game sold nearly 900,000 units, grossing $27 million in retail sales revenue.

-In August 2008, Teenage Mutant Ninja Turtles: Fall of the Foot Clan ranked 15th place on Nintendo Power's list of the Top 20 Game Boy games of all-time.
+In August 2008, Teenage Mutant Ninja Turtles: Fall of the Foot Clan ranked 15th place on Nintendo Powers list of the Top 20 Game Boy games of all-time.